PrintedScript/mechanica-logic-sim/README.md

 2. **Move Blocks** - Drag block headers to reposition them
 3. **Connect Blocks** - Drag from one port (⭘) to another to create wires
 4. **Wire Corners** - Drag a wire segment to create corner points; double-click corner dots to remove them
-5. **Configure Blocks** - Select a block and use the Inspector panel on the right to adjust properties
+5. **Configure Blocks** - Select a block and use the Inspector panel on the right to adjust properties (it also shows the block's canvas position, live while you drag)
 6. **Run Simulation** - Click "▶ Run" to start simulating your circuit
-7. **Navigate** - Drag empty space to pan, use mouse wheel to zoom
+7. **Navigate** - Right-drag, middle-drag, or hold Space and drag to pan; use the mouse wheel to zoom

+### Working with Multiple Blocks

+- **Select many** - Drag across empty canvas to rubber-band select every block the box touches.
+Hold **Shift** while dragging to add to the current selection, or **Shift/Ctrl-click** a block to toggle it. **Ctrl/⌘+A** selects everything
+- **Move a group** - Drag any selected block and the whole selection moves together, keeping each block's spacing.
+Wires between two selected blocks keep their corners in place relative to the blocks
+- **Copy & paste** - **Ctrl/⌘+C** copies the selection, **Ctrl/⌘+V** pastes it (offset so it doesn't cover the originals), and **Ctrl/⌘+X** cuts.
+Wires between copied blocks are preserved; wires to blocks that weren't copied are dropped.
+The clipboard is shared across tabs

+### Tabs

+- Each tab is a separate build.
+Click **+ New** for a blank one, or click a tab to switch to it
+- **Double-click a tab** to rename it (Enter confirms, Esc cancels); the **×** closes it (you're asked first if it isn't empty)
+- Every tab autosaves to your browser — its blocks, wires, and pan/zoom are restored when you return.
+Import, Export, and Clear act on the current tab

 ### Controls